 - correcting problematic thinking patterns

-- learning how to regulate emotions
+- learning how to regulate emotions in healthy ways

 - acquiring coping skills